Joe Biden

-As president, Biden signed the American Rescue Plan Act in response to the COVID-19 pandemic and subsequent recession.
+As president, Biden signed the American Rescue Plan Act in response to the COVID-19 pandemic and recession.
 He signed bipartisan bills on infrastructure and manufacturing.
-Biden proposed the Build Back Better Act, aspects of which were incorporated into the Inflation Reduction Act that he signed into law in 2022.
+Biden proposed the Build Back Better Act, part of which was incorporated into the Inflation Reduction Act passed in 2022.
 He appointed Ketanji Brown Jackson to the Supreme Court of the United States.
 In his foreign policy, the U.S. reentered the Paris Agreement and enacted the New Atlantic Charter.
-Biden oversaw the complete withdrawal of U.S. troops that ended the war in Afghanistan, leading to the Taliban seizing control.
-He responded to the Russian invasion of Ukraine by imposing sanctions on Russia and authorizing aid to Ukraine.
-During the Gaza war, Biden condemned the actions of Hamas as terrorism, strongly supported Israel, and sent limited humanitarian aid to the Gaza Strip.
-A temporary ceasefire proposal he backed was adopted shortly before his presidency ended.
+Biden withdrew U.S. troops from Afghanistan in a chaotic exit, after which the Taliban swiftly retook control.
+He responded to the Russian invasion of Ukraine by imposing sanctions on Russia and authorizing Ukrainian aid.
+In 2022, Biden supported Finland's and Sweden's bids to join NATO and formally approved their membership.
+During the Gaza war, he condemned the actions of Hamas, gave Israel strong military and diplomatic support, sent humanitarian aid to the Gaza Strip, and backed a temporary ceasefire proposal before his presidency ended.

 Concerns about Biden's age and health persisted throughout his presidency.
-He became the first president to turn 80 years old while in office.
-He began his presidency with majority support, but saw his approval ratings decline significantly throughout his presidency, partially due to public frustration over inflation, which peaked at 9.1% in June 2022 before dropping to 2.9% by the end of his presidency.
-Biden initially ran for reelection and, after the Democratic primaries, became the party's presumptive nominee in the 2024 presidential election.
-After his performance in the first presidential debate, renewed scrutiny from across the political spectrum about his age and health led him to withdraw his candidacy.
-In 2022 and 2024, Biden's administration was ranked favorably by historians and scholars, diverging from unfavorable public assessments of his tenure.
-He is the oldest living former U.S. president, the oldest living former U.S. vice president, and the oldest person to have served as president.
+He is the first president to turn 80 years old while in office.
+Biden initially ran for reelection in 2024, winning the Democratic primaries and becoming the party's presumptive nominee.
+After his performance in the first presidential debate, intensifying scrutiny from both political parties about his age and health led him to withdraw his candidacy.
+Biden entered office with majority support, but his approval ratings declined significantly during his presidency, particularly over concerns about inflation and immigration.
+He is the oldest living former U.S. president since the second inauguration of Donald Trump in 2025, the oldest living former U.S. vice president since Dick Cheney died in 2025, and the oldest person to have served as president.